edsoft-wpf/edx-platform/docs/en_us/course_authors/source/appendices/e.rst

      * - can_reuse
        - true or false, default is false.
 If true, same draggable can be used multiple times.

+  Children

+  (none)

 **Tag:** ``<target>``

-Specifies a place on the base image where a draggable can be positioned.
-By design, if the center of a draggable lies within the target (i.e. in the rectangle defined by [[x, y], [x + w, y + h]], then it is within the target.
+Specifies the location on the base image where a student must drop a draggable item.
+By design, if the center of a draggable lies within the target (i.e. in the rectangle defined by [[x, y], [x + w, y + h]],  it is within the target.
 Otherwise, it is outside.

-If at least one target is provided, the behavior of the client side logic changes.
-If a draggable is not dragged on to a target, it is returned to the slider.
+If you specify at least one target, and a student drops a draggable item on a location that is outside a target, the draggable item returns to the slider.

-If no targets are provided, then a draggable can be dragged and placed anywhere on the base image.
+If you don't specify a target, a student can drop a draggable item anywhere on the base image.

   Attributes